 What is a tent footprint?

 A tent footprint is, essentially, a sheet of fabric placed underneath your tent to provide added weather protection and insulation.
+The best camping tent becomes even better with one.
 Footprints are usually made with durable but relatively lightweight fabrics like polyethylene, oxford nylon, or polyester, and are available in a wide range of shapes and sizes, meaning you can find the perfect fit for your tent no matter how quirky its configuration.
 Some tents are sold with a footprint, but in most cases you’ll have to make an additional purchase to get your hands on one.
 If the options available from the makers of your tent are too pricey, the other option is to use a basic tent tarp, which you’ll find in our buyer’s guide to the best tarps for camping.

 5 reasons to buy a tent footprint